What started as an idea as simple as “I’d like to lose a few pounds”, has festered in your head, and suddenly it’s all you can think about.

 THE ATKINS DIET

-Once again, it’s based on the idea of cutting carbohydrates super low and woo’ing the trainee with claims of up to 15lbs weight loss in the first two weeks.
+Once again it’s based around cutting carbohydrates and promising “wooing the trainee with claims of “up to 15lbs weight loss in the first two weeks”…

 Why The Atkins Diet Doesn’t Work:

 2. Primarily water weight loss, leading to an immediate weight regain when the trainee re-introduces carbohydrates to their diet.

 3. Demonization of food groups is always a negative thing.